Riding the Trend or Protecting Profits | Fate Therapeutics Inc. (FATE)

 Sponsored

-The average price from analysts is $104.78, which is $51.04 above the current price.
-FATE currently public float of 93.41M and currently shorts hold a 10.86% ratio of that float.
-Today, the average trading volume of FATE was 941.10K shares.
+FATE currently public float of 93.41M and currently shorts hold a 11.62% ratio of that float.
+Today, the average trading volume of FATE was 952.03K shares.

 FATE’s Market Performance

-FATE stocks went down by -0.76% for the week, with a monthly drop of -11.12% and a quarterly performance of -21.48%, while its annual performance rate touched -34.83%.
-The volatility ratio for the week stands at 9.91% while the volatility levels for the past 30 days are set at 7.20% for Fate Therapeutics Inc..
-The simple moving average for the period of the last 20 days is 0.79% for FATE stocks with a simple moving average of -27.48% for the last 200 days.
+FATE stocks went up by 2.42% for the week, with a monthly drop of -13.01% and a quarterly performance of -25.27%, while its annual performance rate touched -49.24%.
+The volatility ratio for the week stands at 10.15% while the volatility levels for the past 30 days are set at 7.57% for Fate Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -8.00% for FATE stocks with a simple moving average of -34.20% for the last 200 days.

 Analysts’ Opinion of FATE